destinymalone/head-first-java-cliffsnotes-example/chapter-7-inheritance-and-polymorphism-better-living-in-objectville/README.md

 ```

 Declare the reference variable--Tells the JVM to allocate space for a reference variable.
 The reference variable is, forever, of type `Dog`.
-In other words, a remote control has buttons to control a `Dog`,, but not a Cat or a Button etc. Create an object--Tells JVM to allocate space for a new `Dog` object on the garbage collectible heap.
+In other words, a remote control has buttons to control a `Dog`, but not a Cat or a Button etc. Create an object--Tells JVM to allocate space for a new `Dog` object on the garbage collectible heap.
 Link the object and reference--Assigns the new `Dog` to the reference variable `myDog`.
 In other words, program the remote control.
 The important point is that the reference type `AND` the object type are the same.
 But with polymorphism, the reference and the object can be different.

 ```java